onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Children are the living messages we send to a time we will not see." - [Neil Postman](https://www.goodreads.com/quotes/22675-children-are-the-living-messages-we-send-to-a-time)

 > "Meaning comes from making consequential choices." - [Peter Wang](https://twitter.com/jim_rutt/status/1651959455058100233)

+> "There is nothing we need more right now in our culture than the kind of conviction that comes from knowing at a deep level that what we do is real and genuinely matters." - [Carter Phipps](https://www.consciousevolution.co.uk/how#:~:text=There%20is%20nothing%20we%20need%20more%20right%20now%20in%20our%20culture%20than%20the%20kind%20of%20conviction%20that%20comes%20from%20knowing%20at%20a%20deep%20level%20that%20what%20we%20do%20is%20real%20and%20genuinely%20matters.)

 > "Humans don’t mind hardship, in fact they thrive on it; what they mind is not feeling necessary.
 Modern society has perfected the art of making people not feel necessary." - [Sebastian Junger](https://www.goodreads.com/quotes/7694658-humans-don-t-mind-hardship-in-fact-they-thrive-on-it)